Ismail al-Azhari

 He was president of the National Unionist Party (now the Democratic Unionist Party) when the unionist parties united under his leadership.
 In 1954 he was elected prime minister from within the parliament and under the influence of the growing sense of the need for independence of Sudan and before the union discussion with Egypt.
 With the support of the independent movement, he submitted the proposal to declare independence to parliament.
-He assumed the post of president of the Council of Sovereignty after the revolution of October 1964 during the Second Democracy.
-He was arrested during the May 1969 coup in Cooper's prison and when his health declined, he was admitted to the hospital, where he remained till his death.
+He assumed the post of president of the Council of Sovereignty after the revolution of October 1964 during the second period of democracy.
+He was arrested during the May 1969 coup and imprisoned in Cooper prison and when his health declined, he was admitted to hospital, where he remained until his death.

 Early life

 Ismail al-Azhari was born in Omdurman.
 The son of a religious notable, he received his early education in Wad Madani.
 He joined the Gordon College in 1917 but he did not complete his education there.
 He worked at Atbara and Omdurman primary schools, then he went on to study at the American University of Beirut and he returned there in 1930.
 He was appointed by the Gordon College and he founded the Association of Arts and Correspondence.
 When the Graduates Conference was established he was elected as Secretary-General in 1937.
-He led several parties and civil rights movements, and one of the most important of those parties that had called for the Union with Egypt in the face of calls for independence of Sudan, the Umma Party.
+He led several parties and civil rights movements.